Rafael-Campos-Gottardo/rafael-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a political science masters student at <a href="https://www.mcgill.ca/politicalscience/">McGill University</a>.
-My research interests are the fields of electoral behavior, political pyschology, and democratization.
+I am a Masters student in political science at <a href="https://www.mcgill.ca/politicalscience/">McGill University</a>.
+My research interests are in the fields of electoral behavior, political pyschology, and democratization.
 I am a member of the Centre for the Study of Democractic Citizenship <a href="https://csdc-cecd.ca">(CSDC)</a>.
 I am orginially from Waterloo, ON and completed my undergraduate work at <a href="https://students.wlu.ca/programs/arts/political-science/index.html">Wilfrid Laurier University</a>.
 {style="text-align: justify;"}